 - Doctorate Degree

-Funding for the program is approved by the Tribal Council each academic year and is dependent on availability of Tribal funds.
+Funding for the program is approved by the Tribal Council each academic year and is dependent on the availability of Tribal funds.

 Educational Costs GWE Benefits